 Knowing Your Candidate

 Many companies from all over the world make the error of interviewing a candidate for the sake of just checking if they qualify for the job.
 While yes, having the proper skillset is an alluring factor to hiring an individual, but there’s more to the interview process than just knowing what the candidate can do.
 It’s also important to know who your candidate is.
-While you can be good at your work, attitude will go a long way.
+While you can be good at your work, attitude will come a long way.
 There are other non-traditional ways to get to know your candidate, which some companies are trying for nowadays.
 This allows employers to be immersed with their respective candidate and finally gets a full character profile on who they really are and how they will behave as a worker.

---- Send in a voice message: https://anchor.fm/always-an-engineer/message
+--- Send in a voice message: https://podcasters.spotify.com/pod/show/always-an-engineer/message